rust-lang/rust/src/doc/unstable-book/src/language-features/rustc-attrs.md

 that is way more verbose.

 Options provided by `#[rustc_layout(...)]` are `debug`, `size`, `align`, `abi`.
-Note that it only work best with sized type without generics.
+Note that it only works on sized types without generics.

 ## Examples